matcasti/writR/README.md

 utils::citation('APAstats')
 ```

-to get the the same output text.
+to get the the same text output in your R console.

 ## Contact